 The Korean miracle in economic and political development has drawn admiration and strong interest from developing countries.
-Recognizing its global responsibility and comparative advantage of having a relatively recent memory of development, the Korean government is working hard to become a bridge between traditional and emerging donors as well as donor and partner countries.
+Recognizing its global responsibility and comparative advantage of having a relatively recent memory of development9, the Korean government is working hard to become a bridge between traditional and emerging donors as well as donor and partner countries.
 As a new and still small ODA provider, Korea has clearly highlighted and institutionalized its intellectual aid as the "Knowledge Sharing Program (KSP)."

 KSP activities are carried out through two channels: (i) MOSF and KDI; and (ii) MOFAT and KOICA.
-Regarding the former, KDI receives the program fund from MOSF and then hires Korean and local consultants for their work and supports their visits to and from partner countries.
-The latter is conducted by KOICA as part of bilateral ODA.
-Both emphasize the knowledge sharing of Korean development experiences tailored to each developing country.
+Both conduct grant-based cooperation and emphasize the knowledge sharing of Korean development experiences tailored to each developing country.

 KSP by MOSF/KDI started in 2004 and contains two main activities: (i) systematization of Korean development experiences; and (ii) policy consultation with developing partner countries.
 KSP initially tended to focus on "knowledge transfer" of what Korea did in the past, but more recently, its emphasis has shifted to "knowledge sharing" which means demand-driven and tailor-made consultation and joint problem-solving with individual partner countries.
-Currently, these are carried out by the Center for International Development (CID) of KDI.
+Currently, these are carried out by the Center for International Development (CID) of KDI10.

 Regarding the systematization of Korean development experiences, over the next three years, MOSF plans to create about 100 modules (case studies) of specific policy measures and tools (e.g., Export Promotion Fund, Export Promotion Committee).
 Each module will have about 40-50 pages in English and contain background, options, decision making process, policy content, assessment, conclusion, etc. In 2010, compilation of 25 modules is underway with KDI assuming overall responsibility for supervision, coordination, and quality assurance.
 Some of these modules are produced by KDI itself (primarily in the areas of economic development planning, macroeconomic management, export promotion, and development financing) while other modules are assigned to other research institutes and consultants (increasingly through a bidding process).
-Discussion will be general and examples will be drawn not just from Korea but also from other countries, since Korean policies cannot be copied directly to other countries with different contexts (however, this intention by KDI does not seem to be completely shared by all concerned officials and
+Discussion will be general and examples will be drawn not just from Korea but also from other countries, since Korean policies cannot be copied directly to other countries with different contexts (however, this intention by KDI does not seem to be completely shared by all concerned officials and experts yet).

-&lt;sup>9 Many of our interviewees stressed that, unlike Japanese or Westerners, Korean officials and experts have gone through initial poverty and subsequent rapid growth so they can understand what poverty is and share their lessons with other countries from their own experiences.
+9 Many of our interviewees stressed that, unlike Japanese or Westerners, Korean officials and experts have gone through initial poverty and subsequent rapid growth so they can understand what poverty is and share their lessons with other countries from their own experiences.

-&lt;sup>10 During 2004-09, KSP was carried out by various units within KDI-with the Center of Economic Cooperation (CEC) of the KDI School of Public Policy and Management providing education and training, and the Office of Development Cooperation (ODECO) conducting policy research and consultation.
+10 During 2004-09, KSP was carried out by various units within KDI-with the Center of Economic Cooperation (CEC) of the KDI School of Public Policy and Management providing education and training, and the Office of Development Cooperation (ODECO) conducting policy research and consultation.
 In 2010, CID was established to integrate these activities (as well as North Korea Research Division).